Topl/BramblSc/documentation/docs/service-kit/ecosytem.md

 sidebar_position: 1
 ---

-# The Topl Ecosystem
+# The Apparatus Ecosystem

-The Topl Ecosystem is a collection of tools and services that enable the creation of a Topl Network.
-The Topl Ecosystem is comprised of the following components:
+The Apparatus Ecosystem is a collection of tools and services that enable the creation of a Network.
+The Ecosystem is comprised of the following components:

 - The Bifrost Node
 - The Genus Node